amashigeo/amashigeo/README.md

-- 👋 Hi, I’m @amashigeo
+- 👋 Hi, I’m @amashigeo. \\
-I do not know much about programming and only use IDL and Matlab for data processing currently.
+I do not know much about programming and only use IDL and Matlab for data processing currently.\\
 My codes mostly can only apply on my data and are useless for others.
 - 👀 I’m interested in novel writing.
 - 🌱 I’m currently learning: maybe nothing.